 Do you have the need for speed first thing in the morning?

 Unless we’re talking a hit of espresso with a smooth hazel crema.
-Check out my favorite espresso machine on Amazon.
+Check out my favorite espresso machine at Amazon.

-And, don’t write of that double shot of espresso with a Grappa after a meal!
+And, don’t write off that double shot of espresso with a Grappa after a meal!
 Now that hits the spot every time!

 Okay, so you’re here because you’re looking for the cheapest espresso machine but you don’t want a piece of junk.
 Right?

 Well, we get it.
-So here at The Kitchen Professor we’ve brought you the crema of espresso machines so you can get what you want without breaking the bank.
+We’ve brought you the crema of espresso machines so you can get what you want without breaking the bank.

 Nice, right?
 So let’s get down to business…